Storyboard Your eLearning Projects

 - Publish & Deliver eLearning

 Every elearning project needs a plan, and when you create an elearning storyboard, you’re taking that plan to the next level!
-Although not a requirement for every situation, storyboarding can be an important step in aligning material, stakeholders, and development before the clock starts running on slide building.
+Although not a requirement for every situation, storyboarding during your instructional design process can be an important step in aligning material, stakeholders, and development before the clock starts running on slide building.

 Get our free eLearning storyboard template today!